StevenBlack/vocab/million-dollar-words.md

 describing the big picture of a situation.
 Add together all the pieces and sum them up in a feeling.
 This feeling can range from the complicated way our brain solves problems to the combination of smells, feelings and sensations you get during a massage.
-Pronounced GEH-SHTALT.

 ### gild
 To coat with gold.
 When used figuratively, as in "gilding the lily," gild means adding refinement or ornamentation to something that doesn't need it.
-Pronounced like guild.

 ### gimme caps